-On May 7, 2020, the State Public Health Officer issued an order allowing local jurisdictions to begin movement into Stage 2.
-In-store and destination retail, and the infrastructure to support these businesses, office workspaces, outdoor museums, and limited services, including places of worship, are authorized to open with modifications.
-Additionally, hair salons, barbershops, and dine-in restaurants with modifications are open.
+All individuals living in the State of California are currently ordered to stay home or at their place of residence, except for permitted work or other activity authorized by the state guidance.
+On May 7, 2020, the State Public Health Officer issued an order allowing local jurisdictions to begin opening newly authorized industries.
+Beginning on June 12, 2020, authorized counties may adopt the state guidance and move into Stage 3 of the Resilience Roadmap.
 "Californians may leave their homes to work at, patronize, or otherwise engage with those businesses, establishments, or activities and must, when they do so, continue at all times to practice physical distancing, minimize their time outside of the home, and wash their hands frequently."